Generation of homogeneous granular packings: Contact dynamics method with coupling to an external pressure bath

-In this section we present a modified version of the contact dynamics algorithm which enables us to perform CD simulations when the system is in contact with an external pressure bath.
+In this section we present a modified version of the contact dynamics algorithm which enables us to perform CD simulations at constant external pressure.
 According to Sec.~\ref{Andersen-Method} let us suppose that the system is subjected to a constant external pressure $\Pext$ and its time evolution is given by Eqs.~(\ref{equation-motion-new-1}), (\ref{equation-motion-new-2}) and (\ref{equation-motion-new-3}).

 Here we will follow the description of the CD method given in Sec.~\ref{CD-Method} and discuss the required modifications.
 Once the force calculation process is completed, the implicit Euler integration can proceed one time step further.
 Now the time stepping has to involve also the equations of motion of the system size.
 By discretizing the Eqs.~(\ref{dilation-rate}) and~(\ref{equation-motion-new-3}) in the same implicit manner as for the particles [Eqs.~(\ref{veloc-update}) and~(\ref{pos-update})] we obtain the new values of the system size $L$ and the dilation rate $\lambda$: